QC-at-Davis/QCC/src/How-Quantum-Computing-Works/The-Qubit/The-Qubit.md

 # The Qubit
 In the previous section, we went over several key principles of Quantum Mechanics that govern the most fundamental operations of QC.

-In this section, we look at the Qubit, analagous to the "bit" encountered in classical computers as being the fundamental unit of computation.
+In this section, we look at the Qubit, analogous to the "bit" encountered in classical computers as being the fundamental unit of computation.
 By using multiple bits and manipulating them in certain ways, we can represent, store, and manipulate data to our desired form.

 Unlike the bit however, Qubits can leverage the properties of __superposition__ and __entanglement__ we mentioned prior.